gaak99/oxly/README.md

 ##Using oxit
 ###Tested/Used with w/only 2 Dropbox clients
 * My use case is laptop and Android Orgzly so it's been tested by myself much.
-More clients should be viable as long as two at a time are merged/pushed in a careful order.
+More clients should be viable as long as two at a time are merged/pushed in a careful manner.

-###Running ediff
+###Running merge-cmd
 * Use the ```merge --dry-run``` opt to see merge-cmd that will be run.
-By default it's emacsclient so the usual gotchas apply here -- on emacs run ```server-start```.
+By default it's ediff via emacsclient so the usual gotchas apply here -- in emacs run ```server-start```.
 * If you are like me and have several versions of emacs installed and emacsclient can't connect, try setting  ```merge --emacsclient-path```.

 ###Using ediff